Cup-Of-JavaScript/javascript-aws/assignments.md

 # Ex.
 8 DynamoDB Read

-Create an Express web API with the following endpoint:
+Update the Express web API in Ex.
+7 with the following new endpoint:

 ```
 GET http://localhost:5150/customer/{id}